caseyg/awesome/TOPICS.md

 ## agent-native

 *   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - The Frontend Stack for Agents & Generative UI.
-React + Angular.
+React, Angular, Mobile, Slack, and more.
 Makers of the AG-UI Protocol

 ## assistant-chat-bots

 *   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - The Frontend Stack for Agents & Generative UI.
-React + Angular.
+React, Angular, Mobile, Slack, and more.
 Makers of the AG-UI Protocol

 ## copilot-chat

 *   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - The Frontend Stack for Agents & Generative UI.
-React + Angular.
+React, Angular, Mobile, Slack, and more.
 Makers of the AG-UI Protocol

 ## js

 *   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - The Frontend Stack for Agents & Generative UI.
-React + Angular.
+React, Angular, Mobile, Slack, and more.
 Makers of the AG-UI Protocol

 *   [javierbyte/control-user-cursor](https://github.com/javierbyte/control-user-cursor) - Small experiment to 'control' the user cursor with JavaScript and CSS.